thisiswhale/NerfThis/README.md

 4. select if the game round was attack/defend and the result of the round.
 5. finally click submit to add to the database.

-#Thank you for being a part of this user-enhansed expierence!
+# Thank you for being a part of this user-enhanced expierence!